jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

 </p>

 <p>
 Enflo solved Mazur's problem and earned a goose.
 I solved my own, and became the goose.
-I wonder what'd take someone to win a FlaggnGoose (smirk).
+I wonder what it'd take someone to win a FlaggnGoose (smirk).
 </p>
 </font>